ojalaw/Formula_One_Quiz/TESTING.md

 - Difficulty level buttons worked as expected and users were able to navigate easily.
 - Timer counted down as expected and continued to next question if the timer ran down to 0.
 - Question progress bar worked as expected.
-- Users recieved feedback depending on whether they were correct/incorrect with their answers.
+- Users received feedback depending on whether they were correct/incorrect with their answers.
 - The answer button turns green for correct and red for incorrect.
 - Questions and answer buttons are loaded in correctly and in a different order every time the quiz is run.
 - A completion box appears after the quiz as expected.